Jennifer Galvão is the 2025-2026 Carol Houck Smith Fiction Fellow at the Wisconsin Institute for Creative Writing.

-I am curating a folio for The Kenyon Review themed around “Visitation.”
+I’m curating a folio for The Kenyon Review themed around “Visitation.”
+Forthcoming in 2026!

 I’m at work on a historical fiction novel about codfish, love triangles, and the Portuguese White Fleet.